jonalma/AndroidTestingApp/README.md

 # AndroidTestingApp

 I added onclick listeners for the menu items and sign in button.
-The signin button outputs the username and password EditText values.
+The signin button outputs the username and password text field values.
 A good way to find out someone's password ;)

 ![alt tag](/pictures/signinOnclick.png)
 ![alt tag](/pictures/settingsOnclick.png)